ADAC Air Rescue and ÖAMTC Air Rescue buy Airbus H140

 Frédéric Bruder, CEO of ADAC Air Rescue, emphasized the crucial role his organization played in the development of the and the importance of the new H140 for future missions.
 With approximately 780,000 missions, the H135 family is the backbone of European air rescue.
 Marco Trefanitz, CEO of ÖAMTC Air Rescue, emphasized the valuable operational expertise that went into the development of the H140 to optimize efficiency, safety, and cost-effectiveness.

-Praise from Airbus Helicopters
+Praise from Helicopters

-Features of the H140
+Features of the H140 helicopter

 The H140 sets new standards in the light twin-engine category.
-It offers increased performance, cost-effectiveness, and comfort.
+It increased performance, cost-effectiveness, and comfort.
 Highlights include the T-shaped tail boom with reduced noise levels, the five-blade bearingless main rotor system, and the powerful Safran Arrius 2E 700 shp engines.
 The spacious cabin and large doors make it particularly suitable for emergency medical operations.

-ADAC Air rescue is one of Europe’s largest HEMS operators, with 60 Airbus helicopters at 38 locations.
+ADAC Air rescue is one of Europe’s largest HEMS operators, with 60 at 38 locations.
 In 2024, the provider responded to approximately 50,000 life-saving missions. ÖAMTC Air rescue, also a major player in the industry, operates 32 H135 helicopters from 18 permanent and four additional winter bases in Austria.